 The Portrait Gallery received special recognition from Alzheimer Scotland as a dementia friendly venue.
 The majority of front of house staff have recieved training in dementia awareness.
 Most front of house staff have recieved training in visual impairment awareness from RNIB Scotland.

 We have regular amplified tours using portable hearing loops for visitors with hearing loss.
 Portable hearing loops are available for all talks and tours, simply ask member of staff on arrival.

 We have regular Deaf-led tours in British Sign Language (BSL) and regular family tours with British Sign Language interpretation.

 We have regular tour and workshop sessions for visitors with visual impairments.

-We run early-openings featuring creative, sensory activities at the Portrait Gallery for families affected by autism spectrum disorder.
+We run early-openings featuring creative, sensory activities at the Portrait Gallery for families affected by autism.

 We have a regular programme of tours, concerts and special events for visitors living with dementia.

 Community and access groups are invited to book free guided or self-guided visits all year round.
 This includes free entry to all paying exhibitions.
 We also offer a free programme of dementia-friendly workshops.